cbrocas/newblog/content/posts/2025-12-01-ACME-a-brief-history-of-one-of-the-protocols-which-changed-the-Internet-security.md

 Here again, the fact that Let’s Encrypt was based on an open protocol, immediately subject to an IETF standardization initiative, enabled collaboration and adoption by the most innovative certificate authorities.

 J.C.
-Jones confirms this, discussing the External Account Binding (EAB) option of the protocol which is a way for an ACME client to authenticate to the server using an identifier and a key value which are verifiable by the server in repository he maintains:
+Jones confirms this collaboration during IETF standardization process when I spoke about the External Account Binding (EAB) option of the protocol.
+EAB is a way for an ACME client to authenticate to an ACME server using an identifier and a key value which are verifiable by the server in a repository it maintains.
+It is a way for a server to filter who can uses its service; it is an alternative model to Let's Encrypt one where anybody can ask for a certificate:

 > *"EAB was an early addition at the IETF ACME Working Group.
 Many in the room were worried that without a means to bind to a payment method, ACME would not get adoption.
 In fact, some of the counterarguments to forming ACME were blunted by EAB, as such a mechanism wasn’t in the theoretically-competing, already-existent standard: SCEP.
 SCEP, it was argued, already handled 'free' certificate issuance, for private certificate authorities.
 Anything else needed a feasible path for usage payment." -- **J.C.
 Jones***